How do I add a moderated assignment to be graded by multiple reviewers?

 Add Assignment Details

 Click the Moderated Grading checkbox.

 Select Number of Graders

 In the Number of Graders text box , enter the number of graders who should grade the submission.
-This number does not have a limit.
-However, if the number of graders is changed to a higher number, the page displays a message if there are not enough course users with grading permissions to fulfill the desired number of graders .
+If the number of graders is changed to a higher number, the page displays a message that there are not enough course users with grading permissions to fulfill the desired number of graders .